melpadden/docs-redux/condor/index.md

 - Deployed Smart Contracts

 ##### Account Unification upgrade path
 This feature is a fundamental change to the way that smart contracts interact with the network and each other.
 Moving to this feature requires that applications using smart contracts must analyse, rework and retest their code in order to ensure that their applications will work as intended.
-Therefore, the initial release of Condor will not turn this feature on.
+Therefore, the initial release of Casper 2.0 will not turn this feature on.
 At some point in the future, once agreed by the people participating in the network, an update to the network will be issued which activates this feature.
 This step will not be reversible.

 ### Fee Elimination

-Scheduled along with the release of Caper 2.0 is a change in the configuration of the Casper Network to use a model known as **Fee Elimination** for gas payments.
+Scheduled along with the release of Casper 2.0 is a change in the configuration of the Casper Network to use a model known as **Fee Elimination** for gas payments.

 > __Fee Elimination is the strategy of placing temporary holds on transactor balances corresponding to their incurred gas costs, instead of taking those costs from their on-chain balances__.